mbaumer/us_hep_funding/docs/_states/WA.md

 ## WA-06 -- Rep. Derek Kilmer (D)
 ### Committees
 Derek Kilmer is the #17 Democrat on the House Committee on Appropriations

+Derek Kilmer is the #2 Democrat on the House Appropriations Subcommittee on Commerce, Justice, and Science

 ### HEP Grants
 ```